 An Amber Warning is in place across most of the UK, except for some areas in the south east of England, from 6pm on Sunday 21st January until 6am on Monday 22nd January.

-What is a Red / Amber Weather Warning?
+What is an Amber Weather Warning?

 - Population-wide adverse health effects experienced, not limited to those most vulnerable to extreme heat, leading to serious illness or danger to life.